jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ![Unbenanntes Diagramm drawio](https://github.com/jameskimmel/Nextcloud_Ubuntu/assets/17176225/fa1cdce1-7e24-4cdf-8845-b354a0a85b71)

 ## Split DNS
 This guide assumes you have some kind of split DNS.
-This is necessary, if you Nextcloud instance is inside your LAN and you don't use a VPS.
+This is necessary, if your Nextcloud instance is inside your LAN and you don't use a VPS.
 Why is this necessary?
 Let's assume your WAN IPv4 is 85.29.10.1 and your nextcloud instance has the IP 192.168.1.10 and your domain is cloud.yourdomain.com.

 If you are on the road and try to connect to your Nextcloud, your client will ask "Hey what IP is cloud.yourdomain.com?" a DNS server will answer with "85.29.10.1".